explaingit

 USE CASE 1

-Speed up builds in a monorepo with multiple packages by only rebuilding changed code.
+Speed up builds in a JavaScript monorepo by skipping packages that have not changed since the last build

 USE CASE 2